lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/bestPractice.rst

 ------------------------

 When developing models, one should distinguish between a library which contains widely applicable models, such as the `Buildings` library, and an application-specific model which may be created for a specific building and is of limited use for other applications.
-We recommend storing application-specific models outside of the `Buildings` library.
-This will allow replacing the `Buildings` library with a new version without having to change the application-specific model.
+It is recommended that users store application-specific models outside of the `Buildings` library.
+This will allow users to replace the `Buildings` library with a new version without having to change the application-specific model.
 If during the course of the development of application-specific models, some models turn out to be of interest for other applications, then they can be contributed to the development of the `Buildings` library, as described in the section :ref:`Development`.